Opening Hours: Daily, 06:00 – 21:00

 Tours run every 20 minutes and are organized by the Malaysian Nature

 Society.
 It’s possible to get further into the cave on the three- to four-hour.
 Adventure tour for what you need a minimum of 10 people (RM80 per person).
 However, bookings should be made at least one week in advance.
 There is a fascinating natural history gallery outside the cave.
 With informative displays on the formation of the cave and its unique flora and fauna.

-The so-called Temple Cave is actually two enormous caverns joined by a short flight of stairs.
+Temple Cave is actually two enormous caverns joined by a short flight of stairs.
 Sits a top of 272 steps populated by scampering macaque monkeys and is guarded by an impressive, 42.7m golden statue of Hindu God Lord Murugan.
 Statue was erected in 2006 and said to be the largest in the world.
-This dome-shaped cavern has been a Hindu shrine since K Thambusamy Pillai.
+Dome-shaped cavern has been a Hindu shrine since K Thambusamy Pillai.
 Founder of the Sri Mahamariamman Temple in KL, placed a statue of Lord Murugan herein 1890.

 Inside the first cavern, at the top of the stairs, Murugan’s six abodes are carved into the walls.
 The second cavern holds the temple of Valli Devanai, Murugan’s wife.
 Murugan, son of Shiva and Hindu god of war, is widely worshipped in Hindu Tamil communities.
 Prayers are held at